Male cyclist killed in Leytonstone hit and run (09/02/13)

 A post-mortem examination at Walthamstow Mortuary revealed Mr Orrey died of multiple injuries.

-An inquest was opened and adjourned at Walthamstow coroner’s court earlier today.
+An inquest was opened and adjourned at Walthamstow coroner’s court on 13 February.

 Detective Sergeant Mark Robson, leading the investigation, said police are appealing for anyone who saw the collision or events leading up to it to come forward.